 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • War, US Revolutionary.
+This historical marker is listed in these topic lists: African Americans • Education • Government & Politics • Political Subdivisions.
 In addition, it is included in the Virginia Department of Historic Resources series list.
-A significant historical month for this entry is March 1856.
+A significant historical month for this entry is November 1781.

 Location.
 37° 38.294′ N, 78° 43.341′ W. Marker is in Wingina, Virginia, in Nelson County.
 Marker is on James River Road (State Highway 56), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Wingina VA 24599, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 William Cabell (here, next to this marker); Boyhood Home of Rev. Dr. W.A.R.
 Goodwin (1869-1939) (approx. 4.8 miles away); Peter Cartwright (approx. 8 miles away); Geographical Center of Virginia (approx. 9.1 miles away); Diuguidsville (approx. 9.2 miles away); Buckingham Courthouse (approx. 10.7 miles away); Thomas Jefferson's Lost Courthouse (approx. 10.9 miles away); a different marker also named Thomas Jefferson’s Lost Courthouse (approx. 10.9 miles away).